Vivica A. Fox, 56, Stuns In Skimpy Black Miniskirt & Thigh-High Boots

 "Gorgeous wow," a fourth person commented.

-The actress is no stranger to flashing her sexy style in her online uploads.
-She’s often seen wearing outfits that emphasize her killer physique.
+The actress is no stranger to showcasing her sultry style in her online uploads.
+She's often seen wearing outfits that emphasize her killer physique.

 As previously reported by The Inquisitr, Vivica recently thrilled her followers when she opted for a blue thong bathing suit while soaking up some sun on a boat during her latest vacation.
 That post has earned over 15,000 likes and 360 comments to date.